 Believe it or not, 60 percent of job seekers quit in the middle of filling out online job applications due to length or complexity.
 Plus, applications with 20 screener questions lose 40 percent of candidates.

 Another element thwarting your potential online job candidate is your company's reputation.
 If they're going to apply for a job with you, before they do so, they'll likely research your company whether it's through Glassdoor or other company review websites.
-If they see poor reviews, or sometimes if they see nothing at all, they could be discouraged to follow through with a job application.
+If they see poor reviews, or sometimes if they see nothing at all, they could be discouraged from following through with a job application.

 How do you ensure an effective job application process?
 And how do you create a representation of your company's reputation online?
 Keep reading for ways you can improve your job candidates' online experience.